serradura/kind/README.md

 Add = -> params do
   a, b = Kind.of.Hash(params, or: Empty::HASH).values_at(:a, :b)

-  return Kind::None unless Kind.of.Numeric.instance?(a, b)
+  return Kind::None unless Kind.of.Numeric?(a, b)

   Kind::Some(a + b)
 end